Letheringsett Watermill: Current operations

+The watermill is a Grade II* listed building and is the last fully operational watermill in Norfolk that produces flour.

 Letheringsett watermill benefited from the devastation caused by the Great Storm of 1987.
 The aftermath of that storm provided 200 oaks that were used to restore 2000 ft of beams and 10500 ft of flooring in the mill.
 The roof of the mill was also renewed but the major contract was the realignment of the waterwheel.